HashirOwais/Digital-Dice-Roller-on-BASYS-3-FPGA/readme.md

+---

 # **Digital Dice Roller on BASYS 3 FPGA**

 ## **Project Overview**
-This project implements a digital dice roller using VHDL on the BASYS 3 FPGA.
+This project implements a **digital dice roller** with two dice using VHDL on the BASYS 3 FPGA.
 The design features:
-- A single dice roller with values ranging from 1 to 6.
+- Two independent dice rollers, each generating values from 1 to 6.
 - User-controlled rolling functionality via switches.
-- Reset functionality to reset the dice to its initial state.
+- Reset functionality to reset the dice to their initial states.
 - Modular design utilizing an **internal module** (`Dice_Roller`) for dice rolling logic.
 - User I/O components such as 7-segment displays, switches, and LEDs.